Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Quantum circuits for BDS and Werner states

 of computational basis states.
 Thus the combination of $G$ and the measurements acts as a ``quantum random number generator''.
 Finally, applying $B$ transforms $R$ into the prescribed Bell-diagonal state \eqref{eq:bds}:

-The two-qubit circuit works through unread measurements, which can be interpreted as unmonitored interactions with the environment. \Cref{fig:two-qubit,fig:four-qubit-ancillary} jointly illustrate this equivalence: one can implement an unread measurement of a system as a unitary evolution of that system together with an environment concerned.
+The two-qubit circuit works through unread measurements, which can be interpreted as unmonitored interactions with the environment.

+\Cref{fig:two-qubit,fig:four-qubit-ancillary} jointly illustrate this equivalence: one can implement an unread measurement of a system as a unitary evolution of that system together with an environment.
 Moreover, it is evident from the symmetry of \cref{eq:psi-four-qubit} that \cref{fig:four-qubit-ancillary} describes an equivalent circuit to that of \cref{fig:four-qubit}. \Cref{fig:four-qubit-ancillary} thus shows the connection between the two-qubit and four-qubit versions.

 Out of the three equivalent circuits described supra., (\cref{fig:four-qubit,fig:two-qubit,fig:four-qubit-ancillary}), we suggest the two-qubit variant.
 Using four qubits amounts to utilizing precious resources to simulate decoherence on a coherent system rather than making use of decoherence already redundantly available in today's noisy quantum computers.